archishou/MidnightChessEngine/ChessEngine/ChessEngine_tests/lib/googletest/docs/advanced.md

 The `--gtest_repeat` flag allows you to repeat all (or selected) test methods in a program many times.
-Hopefully, a flaky test will eventually fail and give you a chance to debug.
+Hopefully, a flaky test will eventually fail and give you a chance to debug_diagnostics_file.
 Here's how to use it:

 ```none
 $ foo_test --gtest_repeat=1000